-The press release is silent on the competencies that the Milan section will have.
-London was to have the chemistry, metallurgy and pharmaceutical competencies, but those have been temporarily reallocated to Paris and Munich.
+The press release is silent on the competences that the Milan section will have.
+London was to have the chemistry, metallurgy and pharmaceutical competences, but those have been temporarily reallocated to Paris and Munich.

 The agreement is yet to be formalised, and has been submitted to the contracting states for their approval at the next meeting of the Administrative Committee.
 The date of this meeting is not known.

 The UPC opens for business on 1 June.
 It seems unlikely that the Milan section of the central division will be operational on 1 June 2023 given the short period of time left to run, plus the need to reach agreement on the competences to be allocated to the Milan section (assuming this has not yet already been decided), and to appoint judges to site in the Milan section.